matchcake.devices package¶

 rotations – The rotations to apply

 kwargs – Additional keyword arguments.
-The keyword arguments are passed to the

 - Returns: